jfroehlich/eleventy-plugin-component-tag/README.md

 Options
 --------------------------------------------------------------------------------

-There are a number of options to customize the tag and how the components are loaded.
-To get an overview here are all settings at once:
+There are several options to customize the tag and how the components are loaded.
+To get an overview here are all the settings at once:

 ```javascript
 const pluginComponentTag = require("eleventy-plugin-component-tag");